 Wave Transit vehicles are equipped with audio and video recording equipment.
 Wave Transit passengers are subject to having their voice and image recorded.

 Are the buses ADA accessible?

 All Wave Transit vehicles are equipped with either a wheelchair lift or ramp and wheelchair securements.
 Each vehicle is equipped with exterior signage that displays the route information.
 The vehicles are equipped with interior signage which displays the next stop information for the ten (10) major bus stops indicated on the schedule.
 In conjunction with the signage, an audio announcement is made as the bus approached the ten (10) major stops indicated on the schedule.

 Are pets allowed on the buses?

-Pets are prohibited in Wave vehicles and facilities; however, service animals are permitted.
+Pets (even in carriers) are prohibited in Wave vehicles and facilities; however, service animals are permitted.
 View a copy of Wave Transit’s Service Animal Policy.